OmNarkar777/katalyst-takehome-groq/README.md

 Email: omnaarkar43@gmail.com
 Phone: 7972755279

 Thank you for reviewing this submission.
-I welcome the opportunity to discuss the implementation in detail and answer any questions about the architecture, design decisions, or code quality.